webplatform/docs/guides/html_lists/index.md

    &lt;dt&gt;Self-raising flour&lt;/dt&gt;
      &lt;dd&gt;A pre-mixed combination of flour and leavening agents (usually salt and baking powder).&lt;/dd&gt;
  &lt;/dl&gt; </pre></li>
-<li>The method must obviously follow a single correct order, so it should be an ordered list — add the following to your HTML, below the description list:
+<li><p>The method must obviously follow a single correct order, so it should be an ordered list — add the following to your HTML, below the description list: </p>

 <pre>&lt;h2&gt;Method&lt;/h2&gt;
  &lt;ol&gt;